Can the Fed inoculate US economy against virus impact? - RFI

 Central banks including the Fed slashed rates to zero at the start of the 2008 financial crisis, but Warsh said they should have acted more quickly, which is why he is now calling for an immediate emergency rate cut.

-But the intense focus on the Fed is a kind of "magical thinking," economist James Grant said on CNBC Thursday, noting the Fed cannot reopen factories or provide spare parts from China.
+Economist James Grant said the intense focus on the Fed is a kind of "magical thinking," since the US central bank cannot reopen factories or provide spare parts from China.

-Former Fed chair Janet Yellen said this week that Powell's team has some room to move but "it's not a cure-all."
+Former Fed chair Janet Yellen agreed an interest rate moves is "not a cure-all."

-A rate cut "would provide a little bit of support to consumer spending and to the US economy and to financial markets," Yellen said.
+A rate cut "would provide a little bit of support to consumer spending and to the US economy and to financial markets," Yellen said this week.

 But with interest rates already low, the Fed has little room to maneuver to support growth in the event of an economic slowdown.